 As usual, public bodies conducted the majority of research, with just 25% conducted by commercial organisations.
-By contrast, universities and medical schools conducted 50% of research.
+By contrast, universities and medical schools conducted 50% of all research.

-These new methods of data collection will in future lead to a better understanding of exactly how many animals were used in a year, and what suffering actually occurred.
+These new methods of data collection will in the future lead to a better understanding of exactly how many animals were used in a year, and what suffering actually occurred.